blackxjesus/blackxjesus/README.md

 - 👋 Hi, I’m @blackxjesus
-- 👀 I’m interested in programming.. obviously..
+- 👀 I’m interested in programming.. obviously.. and flying!!
-- 🌱 I’m currently learning to walk
+- 🌱 I’m currently learning to be a pilot
 - 💞️ I’m looking to collaborate with my 7 personalities
 - 📫 You can send me a mail via pigeon